fernando-duarte/china-data/CODEBASE_ISSUES.md

 **🔄 PARTIALLY RESOLVED (1 issue):**
 - Excessive DataFrame copying (optimized ~13% of unnecessary copies)

-**❌ REMAINING (14 issues):**
+**❌ REMAINING (10 issues):**
+The 10 remaining issues are:
+- 2. Missing File Encoding Specifications
+- 3. Overly Broad Exception Handling
+- 8. Inefficient Sequential Downloads
+- 9. No Connection Pooling
+- 13. No Retry Logic for IMF Data
+- 19. No Centralized Logging Configuration
+- 20. No Data Validation
+- 21. No Caching Strategy
+- 24. Missing CI/CD Configuration
+- 25. Security Considerations

-The most critical remaining issues involve:
+The most critical of these (as previously noted) involve:
 - Missing file encoding specifications
 - Overly broad exception handling
 - Lack of data validation
 - No caching strategy
 - Missing CI/CD configuration

 Addressing the completed issues has significantly improved the reliability, maintainability, and performance of the codebase.
-The remaining issues should be prioritized based on their severity and impact on production usage.
+The remaining 10 issues should be prioritized based on their severity and impact on production usage.
+Verification of the status of these remaining issues would require further codebase analysis.